mikhael2/about/index.md

 ## Conferences and presentations

-- **Computing rhyme** with Scott Nelson.
+- **Poetic Rhyme as a Tier-Based Strictly Local Constraint** with Scott Nelson.
 Poster.
 LSA Annual Meeting in New Orleans.
 January 2026.
 - **Aspiration and its historical sources: Quantifying aspiration in Zuberoan Basque** with José Ignacio Hualde.
 Talk.
 ICHBL at University of the Basque Country.
 November 2025.
 - **Computing rhyme**.
 Subregular Workshop at Rutgers University.
 Talk.
 November 2025.
 - **Aspiration and its historical sources: Quantifying aspiration in Zuberoan Basque**.
 Poster.
 MidPhon at Indiana University.
 October 2025.